Basket Case (film): Themes and interpretations

 Author Jon Towlson wrote that the sexual desires of Belial in Basket Case provide the film with "a transgressive undercurrent", adding that Belial "can be seen as the id, the dark side within us all.
 Duane is the eternal misfit who carries his monster—his darkness—around in a basket, afraid to let it out for fear of transgression."

 John Kenneth Muir argued that Basket Case examines the topic of abortion, highlighting a flashback scene that depicts Belial, "indisputably a life", being discarded in a trash bag: "[...] is a deformed monster such as Belial actually worth saving?
 Should he have been mercifully terminated rather than forced to live as he is, a thing more than a man?
 Basket Case hedges its bets and appears to come down on neither side of the pro-life/pro-choice equation.
 On the one hand, Belial is a murderous, nasty little bugger, but on the other, he's clearly capable of expressing love."

 Production

 Development and filming

-Writer-director Frank Henenlotter met producer Edgar Ievins during the production of the former's 1972 short film Slash of the Knife, and the two eventually collaborated on an unrealized film project titled Ooze.
+Writer-director Frank Henenlotter met producer Edgar Ievins during the production of the former's 1976 short film The Slash of the Knife, and the two eventually collaborated on an unrealized film project titled Ooze.
 Henenlotter recalled, "We tried to get the money for Ooze and couldn't, so I just wrote a film that could be made for far less money.
 Right out in front, I wrote a film that was designed to be made for a low, low budget."
 The resulting screenplay, Basket Case, was written by Henenlotter as he walked around Times Square, which he called a "seedy, wonderful atmosphere."
 He reportedly wrote the dialogue for the film on napkins while in the basement of a Nathan's Famous.
+Henenlotter was influenced by Herschell Gordon Lewis, dedicating the film to him.